ravikant0055/React-Testing-Library/README.md

 # ⚡️ Vite + React + TypeScript + Jest + RTL Setup
 Welcome, code wizard! 🧙‍♂️

-This repo is your one-stop guide to setting up a modern front-end stack with:
+This repo is your **one-stop guide** to setting up a modern front-end stack with:

-Vite + React + TypeScript + Jest + React Testing Library
+> **Vite + React + TypeScript + Jest + React Testing Library**

-Whether you're just diving into testing or leveling up your Vite project
+Whether you're just diving into testing or leveling up your Vite project 🎥.

 ## 🛠 Prerequisites
 Make sure you have the following installed: